joeyates/gdata-backup/README.md

 There are various other applications available which download Google Docs:

 * You can download a zipped bundle from the Google Docs web interface,
-* There are various commercial products,
+* There are some Open Source,
-* There are some Open Source
+* There are various commercial products.

 Open Source: